sacha628/Chrome-Browser/README.md

 3. Allow Android Studio to fix any incompatibilities as it imports the project.
 4. Create a file named `.env` in the project directory and set `GEMINI_API_KEY` in that file to your Gemini API key (see `.env.example` for an example)
 5. Remove this line from the app's `build.gradle.kts` file: `signingConfig = signingConfigs.getByName("debugConfig")`
-6. Run the app on an emulator or physical device
+6. Run the app on an emulator or physical device:trollface: